Miniaya/Saveltaja/Documentation/implementation_document.md

 ## Possible improvements

-There are a couple things I would like to fix or improve:
+There are a couple things I would like to fix or improve in this project:
 * I Found some bug with the getNext method I was unable to fix
 * Cleaner code (solid naming etc.)
 * User could decide the duration of the bar (e.g. 4/4 or 3/4)